 That is their motive.

-Their motive is to continue to steal elections.
+Their motive is to continue to steal elections like they did in 2020.

-But also what I'm saying is people don't understand that the entire system i in I mean we'd have out of Joe's mouth statements like, well, m black people can't figure out how to use the internet.
+But also, what I'm saying is people don't understand that the entire system, I mean, we've had out of Joe's mouth statements like, well, black people can't figure out how to use the internet, you know, so they're at a disadvantage.

-And what I'm saying is this is the same thing.
+And what I'm saying is, this is the same thing.

-And they're they're doing a really good job.
+And they're doing a really good job.

 How have they worked for education?